Ondra97/SaveStargate-Tweet-Helper/README.md

 - Open X.com and start writing a tweet
 - A **"🚀 Add preset"** button will appear in the compose box
 - Click on it and select the preset you want to insert
-- It will automatically be inserted into your tweet
+- It will automatically be inserted into end of your tweet

 ### 3️⃣ Manage Presets
 - Go back to the extension menu
 - Next to each preset, you have buttons:
+  - presets are dragable so you can change the order
   - 📋 **Copy** - copies to clipboard
   - 🗑️ **Delete** - removes the preset

 ## 💡 Example Presets

 ```
+savestargate.com
 #SaveStargate
-#SaveStargate #GateSG1
-Come salute Stargate! 🌟 #SaveStargate
-#SaveStargate #SciFi #Television
-If there were no Stargate... 🛸 #SaveStargate
+#LetGeroBuildTheGate
+@AmazonMGMStudio @PrimeVideo
 ```

 ## 🔧 Troubleshooting